My children are quite capable in the kitchen.

 I always say do what works for you, your child and your family.

 We’ve learned that as great of a cook as daddy is he is not the one to teach them to cook.
 According to him, that is what YouTube is for. 😉 and he’s right.
 There are lots of great resources on YouTube for teaching your kids to cook or learn basic skills.
-Like this one on How To Teach Your Kids To Chop Safely
+Grab the list below for 10 awesome channels to get your child cooking!

 I love spending time with mine one on one in the kitchen.
 I pick days I am home.
 I love hunting around in old cookbooks or letting them decide how to change the recipe to suit our tastes.
 We’ve had some interesting things come out of our kitchen most of them we were able to eat.
 Some not so much.